Fonemine/documentation/expressions.md

 * **NOW()**: Return todays's date and time.
 * **JOIN(separator, array)**: Returns a string that is a concatenation of the given array values separated by the given separator string.
 For example, `JOIN(',', ['A', 'B', 'C'])` will return 'A,B,C'.
 If the second argument is not an array, this function will return it unchanged.
 * **CASE(value, key1, expr1, key2, expr2, ...)**:  This function acts similar to a switch statement in other languages, or to a nested sequence of IF() form expressions, (that is, `IF(value=key1, expr1, IF(value=key2, expr2, ...))`).
 The first argument will be evaluated and will be compared against all even arguments (2x) of the function.
 If it is equal to a particular argument (2x), the next argument (2x+1) is evaluated and returned.
 Otherwise, the first argument is returned.
 For example, `CASE(2, 1, 'a', 2, 'b', 3, 'c')` will return 'b' and`CASE(4, 1, 'a', 2, 'b', 3, 'c')` will return 4.

-* **IS_SET(arg)** returns true if the given argument is set.
+* **FOR_ALL(array, var, expr)**: Iterate over each element in the given array and evaluated the given expression, where the current array element is set to the given variable.
+If the expression evaluates for true for all array elements, return true.
+Otherwise, return false.

+* **IS_SET(expr)**: Return true if the given variable, array access or field access has a defined value (i.e., is set).
+An error is generated if the given expression is not a variable, array access or field access.
 Arguments can be a variable, a field access, or an array access as follows:

     * IS_SET(x)
     * IS_SET(x.y)
     * IS_SET(a[2])

+* **THERE_EXISTS(array, var, expr)**: Iterate over each element in the given array and evaluated the given expression, where the current array element is set to the given variable.
+If the expression evaluates for true for any array element, return true.
+Otherwise, return false.

 * **THERE_EXISTS(table, x, x.field = ‘value’ && boolean-expression)** returns true if in the **table** there exists a variable **x** which satisfies the expression **x.field = ‘value’ && boolean-expression**